Conjugate Heat Transfer for Laminar Pin Bundle Flow

 NekRS Model

 NekRS is used to solve the incompressible Navier-Stokes equations.
-The inlet velocity is selected such that the mass flowrate is 0.1 kg/s, which is low enough that the flow is laminar and a turbulence model is not required for this example.
+The inlet velocity is selected such that the mass flowrate is 0.1 kg/s, which is low enough that the flow is laminar and a turbulence model is not required.
 At the outlet, a zero (gage) pressure is imposed and an outflow condition is applied for the energy conservation equation.
-On all solid-fluid interfaces, the velocity is set to the no-slip condition and a heat flux is imposed in the energy conservation equation (computed by MOOSE).
+On all solid-fluid interfaces, the velocity is set to the no-slip condition.
+The boundary conditions on the pin outer surface and the duct inner surface depends on the CHT boundary conditions:

 The initial pressure is set to zero.
 Both the velocity and temperature are set to uniform initial conditions that match the inlet conditions.